JuliaSmoothOptimizers/KnetNLPModels.jl/docs/src/tutorial.md

 - change the minibatch size;
 - measure the neural network's accuracy at the current `w`.

-## Example
+## Preliminaries
 This step-by-step example assume prior knowledge of [julia](https://julialang.org/) and [Knet.jl](https://github.com/denizyuret/Knet.jl.git).
 See the [Julia tutorial](https://julialang.org/learning/) and the [Knet.jl tutorial](https://github.com/denizyuret/Knet.jl/tree/master/tutorial) for more details.

-KnetNLPModels is an interface between [Knet.jl](https://github.com/denizyuret/Knet.jl.git)'s classification neural networks and [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl.git).

-## Preliminaries

 ### Define the layers of interest
-The following code defines a dense layer as a callable julia structure for use on a CPU.
+The following code defines a dense layer as a callable julia structure for use on a CPU, via `Matrix` and `Vector` or on a GPU via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) and `CuArray`:
-You can get the corresponding structure running on a GPU (via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl)) by uncommenting the `CuArray` lines:
 ```@example KnetNLPModel
 using Knet, CUDA